Noratrieb/blog/content/posts/box-is-a-unique-type.md

 remove all uniqueness from `Box<T>`, and treat it just like a `*const T` for the purposes of aliasing.
 This will make it more predictable for unsafe code, and comes at none or only a minor performance cost.

-But this performance cost may be real, and especially the future can't be certain.
-I can imagine cases where it would cause regressions, but I have an idea for that.
-If we stabilized the currently perma-unstable `std::ptr::Unique` pointer, and made the `noalias` magic apply to it instead, users who have the perf need in special cases could simply use it instead (with the extra unsafety that comes from it), and normal code would be able to keep box as usual.
-That would lead to all standard library uses of `Unique` having to be changed away from it though.
-This also plays better with the Rust philosophy of "Safe By Default", which is underrepresented in unsafe Rust code anyways.
-People have told me that `&'static mut` that is leaked and later unleaked could have the same role.
-This could also be a reasonable solution, and keep `Unique` private.

-But first of all, I think we should at least remove `noalias` from `Box<T>`, and see if there's any user feedback regarding perf.
-This would temporarily at least LLVM UB from invalid uses, but keep the SB UB.
-Then, later, we can remove it altogether.

-For a better and more aliasable future!
+But this performance cost may be real, and especially the future optimization value can't be certain.
+I do think that there should be a way to get the uniqueness guarantees in some other way than through box.
+One possibility would be to use a `&'static mut T` that is unleaked for drop, but the semantics of this are still [unclear](https://github.com/rust-lang/unsafe-code-guidelines/issues/316).
+If that is not possible, maybe exposing `std::ptr::Unique` (with it getting boxes aliasing semantics) could be desirable.
+For this, all existing usages of `Unique` inside the standard library would have to be removed though.

+I guess what I am wishing for are some good and flexible raw pointer types.
+That's still in the stars...

 For more information about this topic, see https://github.com/rust-lang/unsafe-code-guidelines/issues/326